Remembering the American muscle of a dying era

 AMX, Barracuda, Charger – the 1970s was a golden age for the muscle car.
 Some of the most collectable cars you can find today come from that era.
 Although the '70s did indeed usher in some of the best and boldest vehicles in the class, let's talk about muscle cars of the '80s for a minute.

 With big shoes to fill, the '80s sort of floundered in the muscle car department.
-Although efficiency and handing were at the height of everyone's mind thanks to the introduction of sporty Japanese coupes like the Supra and RX-7, a few muscle cars survived and lived to tell the tale.
-These are the 8 best muscle cars of the forgotten '80s.
+Although efficiency and handing were at the height of everyone's mind thanks to the introduction of sporty Japanese coupes like the Toyota Supra and Mazda RX-7, a few muscle cars survived and lived to tell the tale.

 By 1980, the Pontiac Grand Prix had pretty much worn down its welcome in the muscle car segment.
 A fourth-generation vehicle, it was apparent then that Pontiac was beginning to lose its way.
 But in 1986, Pontiac’s mostly-forgotten Grand Prix delivered something special – it was called the 2+2.
 Like its more popular Monte Carlo SS sibling, the Grand Prix 2+2 was a meaner, more muscular version of the standard coupe.
 It featured a 5.0-liter four-barrel V8, a four-speed automatic and a limited run of only 1,225 vehicles, all of which found homes in 1986 before the model was discontinued in 1987.